srgrr/gombinatorics/README.md

 A goroutine-friendly combinatorics/functional library.
 It features methods like cartesian product for slices but by *generating* them on demand and channeling the results as you go.

+## ⚠️ Friendly Warning ⚠️
+This library is still WIP.
+It started as a side-quest for something I'm working on.

 # Example